 According to Indian laws, specifically, Foreign Exchange Management Act (Fema), does not allow you to park your money in regular resident savings account in India once you have achieved the NRI status.
-This law makes it compulsory for an NRI to have the knowledge and know the NRE and NRO account difference and know which suits you more.
+This law makes it compulsory for an NRI to have the knowledge and know the NRE and NRO account differences and know which suits you more.

 Before you answer your NRE vs NRO dilemma let’s first understand the definition of NRI.
 It becomes extremely important to know your NRI status before you even know if you need an NRE or NRO account or not because the definition of who is an NRI is different under Fema ACT and under Income Tax Act (ITA)

 NRI as per Fema is a person who is a resident outside India but is a citizen of India.